 It’s normal for new parents to feel overwhelmed and anxious at times.
 And that’s why it’s so important to look after yourself, here are some ideas.

 What if I don’t get it right?

-Staying calm when you’re wound up takes practice, so don’t be hard on yourself if you don’t always get it right.
-If you do end up losing your temper, make sure you say sorry to your child afterwards.
-This sets a good example for them.
+Staying calm when you’re wound up isn’t easy and takes practice, so don’t be hard on yourself if you don’t always get it right.
+All parents lose their temper sometimes, but you can set a positive example to your child by saying sorry if you do.